agile-ts/documentation/docs/packages/react/Introduction.md

 Well, the main task of this Integration is to bind States, Collection, .. to React Components.
 This binding ensures that AgileTs rerender the Component, if a bound Instance mutates.
-It also offers some other useful functions that optimize the workflow of AgileTs in React.
+It also offers some other useful functions that optimize the workflow of AgileTs in a React Environment.

 A distinction is made between `Functional` and `Class` Components, as we prefer using `React Hooks` in Functional Components.